 - Expert in the area of international marketing strategies in the Life Sciences Industry with in-depth knowledge and experience in translating Life Sciences products into sustainable brand strategies and winning propositions.

-- Experience in sales and general management and business strategy.
+- Experience in sales management, general management, and business strategy.

 - Lived and worked in the USA (4 years) and Switzerland (2 years).